HOW I SUNDAY: ISSUE 37

 After living in tiny New York City spaces for the majority of my adult life, I met my husband, Greg, and we bought a condo in Union City, NJ.
 We have a beautiful view of the Manhattan skyline from our living room window and a gorgeous kitchen that has become my sanctuary.
 In a way, cooking is a lot like product development.
 You’re constantly innovating with ingredients to make something beautiful (or delicious).

 Now, let’s get into Sunday.
 I start my Sundays by sleeping in (usually until around 9am).
-Then I get up, put on my Sunday Forever kimono and open all the blinds to let the sunshine in.
+Then I get up, put on my Sunday Forever robe and open all the blinds to let the sunshine in.
 After that, I light a couple of candles, put on some music (usually Bruce Springsteen or some other classic rock) and start making breakfast.

 Making Sunday morning breakfast is a ritual that I look forward to every week.
 Greg works in real estate so typically Sundays are his busiest days for showings and open houses.
 He usually leaves around 11am and is gone for the rest of the day, so getting our special morning moments together over breakfast is something we both really love.
 I have a whole list of breakfast recipes that I’m continuously adding to just for Sundays.